Medicare and You 2023: The Official Medicare Handbook

 There are also versions of the handbook that you can download to your Kindle and other eBook devices, large-print versions, an audio version and a braille edition.

-- COVID-19-related Medicare coverage, including tests, items and services
+- COVID-19-related Medicare coverage, including vaccines, tests, booster shots, treatments and more

 Your Medicare Coverage Options